Buzut/autotimer/README.md

 # autoTimer

-Super simple timer that resets itself when called again.
-In the end, only the last call is taken into account.
+Automatically debounced timer.

+Even if called if called multiple times, only the last call will be executed.

 ## Installation